MudroadWhite/pm-neo4j-helper/README.md

 Principia Mathematica is a large book with proofs.

-This helper reads simplified script, generates Neo4j queries and send it into Neo4j database.
+This helper reads simplified script, generates Neo4j queries and send it into Neo4j database, for recording the proof relations in PM.